 For more information, call the bail hotline at 702-229-6460.

 Several metered lots are within walking distance of LVMC.
-The closest one is across from the courthouse at 455 South 3rd Street.
+One near the courthouse is at 455 South 3rd Street.
 Drivers can pay by credit card.

 Always arrive early and feed the meter with extra time.
 It may take longer than expected to find an available parking spot and to get through security at the courthouse.
 And defendants may need to wait a while in the courtroom before the case is called or if they are on line to see a clerk.